wanglab-georgetown/countmodels/README.md

 ### Model selection

-`model_selection.ipynb` runs all 7 models across all supported methods for each model on the sample dataset. log likelihood (llf), Akaike information criterion (AIC) and average computing time are compared.
+[`model_selection.ipynb`](model_selection.ipynb) runs all 7 models across all supported methods for each model on the sample dataset. log likelihood (llf), Akaike information criterion (AIC) and average computing time are compared.

 ### Feature selection

-`feature_selection.ipynb` runs the `topdown` or `bottomup` algorithm to successively remove or add a feature based on AIC.
+[`feature_selection.ipynb`](feature_selection.ipynb) runs the `topdown` or `bottomup` algorithm to successively remove or add a feature based on AIC.
 We also show how to remove redundant features before performing feature selection.

 ### DEG analysis

-`DEG_analysis.ipynb` performs DEG analysis through `LRTest` using one of the 7 supported models.
+[`DEG_analysis.ipynb`](DEG_analysis.ipynb) performs DEG analysis through `LRTest` using one of the 7 supported models.

 ### R code

-For comparison, the following two notebooks in `\R` folder solve the ZINB model using R packages:
+For comparison, the following two notebooks in [`./R`](R/) folder solve the ZINB model using R packages:

 `R/ZINB_WaVE_R.ipynb`: ZINB_WaVE solver
 `R/VGAM_R.ipynb`: VGAM solver

+To run `R` in Jupyter Notebook, please refer to the examples in [R2Jupyter](https://github.com/wanglab-georgetown/R2Jupyter).

 ## Tests

-In `./tests`, we provide tests for each of the 7 models:
+In [`./tests`](tests/), we provide tests for each of the 7 models:

 - cross validate the supported methods `stan`, `statsmodels`, or `tensorflow` returning similar results on simulation data.
 - show simulation examples where `statsmodels` incurs numerical errors.